 What Does The Future Hold For Gambling In The U.S.?

 In states like Florida, it will now be much harder to expand the gambling industry thanks to the passage of the amendment.
-Even trying to add such options as online gaming or sports betting will be an undertaking.
+Even trying to add such options as online gaming will be an undertaking.

 However, for other states like Michigan, Arkansas, Louisiana, Pennsylvania, and Ohio we expect 2019 to be a big year.
-It seems these states will pass legislation regarding online gambling and hopefully, sports betting and online casinos will be in the mix.
+It seems these states will pass legislation regarding online gambling and hopefully, online casinos will be in the mix.

 Despite a few setbacks with the 2018 midterms, we expect the New Year to start off with a bang as states look to various gambling options to increase their overall revenue numbers as well as offer quality entertainment to residents and tourists.